 Our Schools / Our Students

-Approximately 88% of our graduates pursue a higher education.
+Huron Valley Schools offers nearly 50 clubs and activities at our middle and high schools.
 Our music programs, robotics teams, sports teams and extra curricular teams consistently receive state and national recognition.

-The Huron Valley District covers 107 square miles encompassing the townships of Commerce, Highland, Milford, White Lake and the Village of Milford.
-The District ranks 6th out of 28 Oakland Districts in the number of students it serves.
-We employ approximately 540 teachers and more than 1,400 staff.
+The Huron Valley District covers 99.6 square miles encompassing the Village of Milford, Milford, White Lake, Highland and Commerce Townships.
+With a student count of nearly 8,000, the District ranks 16th out of 28 Oakland Districts in the number of students it serves.
+We employ approximately 500 teachers and nearly 1,200 staff.

 Huron Valley Schools is part of the Michigan Accreditation Program.
 All elementary schools are summary accredited.
 Both Milford and Lakeland High Schools are fully accredited by the North Central Association, as well as Muir, Oak Valley and White Lake Middle Schools.

 Huron Valley Schools believes students have the right to pursue their education and develop their potential in a positive learning environment.
 The effective school setting is the result of strong leadership, high expectations, and a clear definition of purpose understood and supported by students, staff, parents and the community.
 The purpose of the Code of Conduct is to define those behaviors necessary for a productive learning environment.
 The Code explains the rights and responsibilities of students.
 It defines offenses and standardizes disciplinary procedures for students who violate the Code.
 The provisions in the Code apply to all students in Huron Valley elementary and secondary schools.

 Huron Valley Schools offers numerous programs through our Recreation & Community Education Department.
 The following programs are offered to both children and adults:

 Youth and Adult Sports/Recreation Programs

 Empower Hour - Youth before/after school enrichment programs

 Gymnastics @ Brooks Center